nostandard/cyphers/README.md

 # cypheRS

-Pure Rust implementation of all cryptographic algorithms (for fun and learning!).
+Pure Rust implementation of classical ciphers (for fun and learning!).

 ## Disclaimer